mitchcapper/ExceptionSnapshotExtension/README.md

 	```
 2. Open `ExceptionSnapshotExtension.sln` in Visual Studio
 3. Build the solution (`Build > Build Solution`)
-4. Locate the generated `.vsix` file in the `bin/Debug` folder
-5. Double-click the `.vsix` file to install the extension
+4. Run debugger:)

 ## Usage

 1. After installation, open Visual Studio and load your solution/project.
-2. Go to `View > Other Windows > SnapshotWindow` (or use the command added to the menu).
+2. Go to `Debug > Windows > Exception Snapshots` (or use the command added to the menu).
 3. Use the tool window to manage exception break settings:
 	- View current snapshots
-	- Save snapshots of your settings
+	- Save snapshots of your exceptions
-	- Restore previous snapshots as needed
+	- Restore previous snapshots as needed (double click on a snapshot to restore)
+	- Delete snapshots by hitting the X to the left of it
+- When an exception is hit during debugging, the "Current Exception" panel will appear at the bottom of our window.
+	- **Skip This Exception**: Continue execution without breaking.
+	- **Ignore**: Add rules to ignore this exception type, exceptions from the same module, or all exceptions from that module in the future.

 ## Development & Contribution